Where to Tie Up a Boat on Lake Coeur d’Alene

 Are you ready to hit some of these spots this summer?
 We sure are!

 If you’re in need of a boat rental, look no further than Resort Boat Rentals.
-Located on the dock at the Coeur d’Alene Resort, we offer pontoon boat rentals, jet ski and ski boat rentals, paddleboard rentals, and more!
+Located on the dock at the Coeur d’Alene Resort, we offer pontoon boat rentals, ski boat rentals, paddleboard rentals, and more!

 Give us a call today and start planning your next adventure!